John-Fries-J/GeneralPurpose-discord-bot/README.md

   <p align="center">
     Free easy discord bot with lots of configurable options
     <br>
-    This is still a work in progress.
-Once this is to a point I'm happy with will I announce this elswhere.
     This is a passion project so don't expect updates immediately and it might not be perfect so feel free to create issues and prs if you want to help but if I can't fix dont be a beg.
-Luv u.
   </p>

 # IF YOU ARE HAVING ISSUES OR ANY SUPPORT QUESTIONS.
 JOIN MY DISCORD. https://johnfries.net/discord I have notis on for discord so I'll respond ASAP.

 # About The Project

-Some kewl features will be added here once made.
+This bot is made with the intention of setting things up without configing beforehand.
+You can setup most of the channels.
+Roles ect via commands rather than hard code.
+There is no need for a database and its 2 commands to get started.
+Super simple for people that just want to run a bot with some cool features and forget about it.
+If you're wanting to create something more permenant i.e setting the ticket channel once then never touching it again.
+Let me know on discord and I'll create a custom repo for you that has your desired needs.
+Same with custom commands, If you want help setting them up let me know and I'll help on discord!

 Index: <br>
-<a href="#Commands"> Command List </a> <br>
+<a href="#Commands"> Command List</a> <br>
-<a href="#GettingStarted"> Getting Started With the bot </a> <br>
+<a href="#GettingStarted"> Getting Started With the bot</a> <br>
-<a href="#Config"> Config Setup and Explanation </a><br>
+<a href="#Config"> Config Setup and Explanation</a><br>

 # GettingStarted